igormintz/cipro/README.md

 Data are proprietary but can be made available upon reasonable request from the authors.

-The input data is csv fileד paths with numerical features.
+The input data are csv files paths with numerical features.
 I used 2 version: bactria gnostic and bacteria agnostic.
 ```
 csv_paths= {
             'Agnostic': get_script_dir() / 'agnostics_22_06_22.csv',